mCodex/rocketseat-ignite-elixir/chapter2/challenges/exflight/README.md

 ## 🖋 Resolution

 I created an Elixir's algorithm that stores user's and booking's data in Agents (to simulate a fake database).
+After that, you can export your data into a report file containing all bookings.

 The code is tested using ExMachina's Factory.